-Only about a quarter of the nearly 3,000 jobs paying an average of $105,000 a year were expected to move from Southern California, meaning a golden job-creating opportunity for the region, according to North Carolina recruiting documents and emails released to The Associated Press last week in response to a public records request.
+Only about a quarter of the nearly 3,000 jobs paying an average of $105,000 a year were expected to move from Southern California, meaning a golden but missed job-creating opportunity for the region, according to North Carolina recruiting documents and emails released to The Associated Press last week in response to a public records request.

 State law requires the release of recruiting documents after a company has announced a decision on its preferred location, which Toyota did four months ago.
 Since Gov. Pat McCrory took office last year, state agencies often take many months to comply.

 North Carolina's offer had to be significantly larger than Texas to be competitive because the Lone Star State has no corporate or income tax, Commerce Secretary Sharon Decker said in an interview last week.
 Companies on the move compare the total cost of its new site and the total financial package offered to coax them, Decker said.

 "Incentives were just one of many considerations" Toyota considered including geography, transportation, the cost of living and educational opportunities, Mike Michels, a spokesman for Torrance, California-based Toyota Motor Sales U.S.A.
 Inc., said in an emailed statement.
 Toyota's manufacturing plants are in Texas, Kentucky, Mississippi and Indiana.